How I Took A Stand Against Catcalling

 Ultimately, however, I focused on the positive feedback I received and my discovery that I am hardly alone in the fight to end gender inequality.
 Women (and people all genders and identities who are exploited) should be able to wear what they want and do what they want, without the fear that they will get catcalled, harassed, or assaulted.

-More articles in WMC FBomb by Category: Feminism, Misogyny, Violence against women
+More articles by Category: Feminism, Misogyny, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexual harassment, High school
+More articles by Tag: Activism and advocacy, Sexual harassment, High school